MiroK/emi-book-fem/README.md

 # Solving the EMI equations using finite element methods

-This repository contains source codes and an environment used to produce results of the FEM chapter in the EMI book.
+This repository contains source codes and an environment used to produce results of the FEM chapter in the EMI book **EMI: CELL BASED MATHEMATICAL MODEL OF EXCITABLE CELLS**.

 ## Installation
 ### Obtaining the image